 Do electric cars have gears?
-Here is everything you need to know
+Here’s everything you need to know about electric powertrains

-As electric motors are different in the way they deliver power to the wheels, electric cars generally will just have a simple switch that will mimic the settings you may be used to from a conventional automatic.
+Since electric motors deliver power to their wheels in a different way to conventional cars, electric cars tend to have a simple switch that mimics the settings of a gearbox you may be used to from a conventional automatic.

-It will let you select ‘Drive’ to go forwards, R for reverse and N for neutral.
-Some will have additional modes that allow you to change the way the car drives (such as an Eco or Sport setting) but it won’t actually change the way the transmission operates – instead it will change other functions, such as the throttle sensitivity.
+Much like the gear level in an automatic car, this switch will let you select ‘Drive’ to go forwards, ‘R’ for reverse and ‘N’ for neutral.
+Some will have additional modes that allow you to change the way the car drives (such as an Eco or Sport setting) but it won’t actually change the way the transmission operates – instead it will change other functions, such as throttle sensitivity.

 Once you’ve driven off, you may be surprised to find that, as the car accelerates and slows down, it doesn’t have the feeling of shifting through gears; it’s just a smooth, linear drive right up to cruising speeds and back to a standstill instead.

-This is because electric vehicles (EVs) don’t need a gearbox with different speeds like conventional diesel or petrol vehicles.
-Instead, they get away with just a single gear and a reverse.
+This is because electric cars don’t need a gearbox with different speeds like conventional diesel or petrol vehicles.
+Instead, they generally get away with just a single gear that can be reversed

 This is possible because electric motors are more flexible than conventional, fuel-burning, engines.
-An EV motor produces its pulling power instantaneously as soon as you press the accelerator and it will spin up to 20,000 revolutions per minute – about four times more than a conventional diesel or petrol engine.
+An EV motor can produce its pulling power instantaneously as soon as you press the accelerator.

-The electric motors are also power efficient throughout this rev range, meaning they do not have to be sitting in a small, narrow rev band to deliver optimal performance.
+The electric motors are also power efficient throughout this rev range, meaning they don’t have to be sitting in a small, narrow rev band like a conventional engine to deliver optimal performance.